Overdue Pregnancy: Causes, Risks & Tips to Survive

 3. Start of Breast Milk Production

-The production of breast milk generally begins around the time that the baby is expected to be delivered in a normally timed delivery.
-The beginning of the production of breastmilk may be an indication that the pregnancy is overdue.
+The production of breast milk generally begins around the time that the baby is expected to be delivered in a normally-timed delivery.
+The beginning of the production of breast milk may be an indication that the pregnancy is overdue.

-4. Signs of Overdue Pregnancy
+4. Other Signs

 - Uterine cervix immaturity

-- Forewaters missing
+- Fore water missing

-What are the Risks of an Overdue Baby
+What Are the Risks of an Overdue Baby?

-1. Risks for a Pregnant Woman
+1. Risks for the Mother

 2. Risk for the Baby